jacopotagliabue/you-dont-need-a-bigger-boat/remote_flow/README.md

 #### 4. Model deployment

 To expose the newly trained SageMaker endpoint to the world, we create a lambda which will format and route a request to our SageMaker endpoint.
-We so so through the use of serverless.
+We do so through the use of serverless.

 ### Setup